tanmayzope/Learning-Platform-for-the-Blind-and-the-Deaf/README.md

 #### Accessibility for the Deaf
 * Interactive transcripts for improved understanding.
 * Translation of content into multiple languages, including Hindi.

+### Accessibility for the Blind
+* Conversion of quizzes into audio playlists for seamless consumption.

 ## Tech Stack